 Pick something that ties into the rest of your kitchen.
 This could include quartz, marble, stainless steel, butcher block, glass, concrete, etc.

-You can also think of the different features that come with each countertop material when you’re making your decision.
+You can also think of the different features that come with each countertop material when making your decision.
 Marble is a great choice for bakers.
 Stainless steel fits well in a more industrial type kitchen.

 Spend some time thinking about what buyers are looking for.